wiremock/wiremock/docs/source/getting-started.rst

 Proxy all requests through to another base URL e.g. ``--proxy-all="http://api.someservice.com"`` Typically used in conjunction with ``--record-mappings`` such that a session on another service can be recorded.

+``--preserve-host-header``: When in proxy mode, it passes the Host header as it comes from the client through to the proxied service.
+When this option is not present, the Host header value is deducted from the proxy URL.
+This option is only available if the ``--proxy-all`` option is specified.

 ``--proxy-via``:
 When proxying requests (either by using --proxy-all or by creating stub mappings that proxy to other hosts), route via another proxy server (useful when inside a corporate network that only permits internet access via an opaque proxy).